hejc/bind9/doc/arm/reference.rst

    statement set in ``options`` or ``view``.
 If not specified, the default is to allow transfers to all hosts.

+   Additionally, one could specify the transport level limitations.
+   In particular, one could restrict zone transfers to a specific port and DNS transport protocol by using options ``port`` and ``transport``.
+Please keep in mind that zone transfers are possible to do only via TCP and TLS transports at the moment.
+Either of these options can be specified.

+   For example: ``allow-transfer port 853 transport tls { any; };``

 ``blackhole``
    This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
 Queries from these addresses are not